cepthomas/NProcessing/DocFiles/NProcessing.md

 ## Editing Scripts
 - Rather than spending the effort on a built-in script editor, I figured it would be easier for you to use your favorite external text editor.
 The application will watch for changes you make and indicate that recompile is needed.
-- I use Sublime - you can associate .np files with .cs for pretty-close syntax coloring by:
+- I use Sublime Text - you can associate .np files with .cs for pretty-close syntax coloring by:
   `View -> Syntax -> Open all with current extension as C#`